TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Introduction/Index.rst

 TCE requires a backend login to work.
 This is due to the fact that permissions are observed (of course) and thus TCE needs a backend user to evaluate against.
-This means you cannot use TCEmain from the frontend scope.
-Thus writing to tables (such as a guestbook) will have to be done from the frontend *without* TCEmain.
+This means you cannot use DataHandler from the frontend scope.
+Thus writing to tables (such as a guestbook) will have to be done from the frontend *without* DataHandler.

 The features of the $TCA are described in the :ref:`TCA Reference<t3tca:start>`.